 A student who wishes to withdraw from all courses during a semester should take a Leave of Absence or withdraw completely from the College.
 A single course may be dropped during the first two weeks as described above.
 Once the drop deadline has passed, withdrawals are noted on the transcript as described below.

 Students may withdraw from a 14-week course without grade penalty through the first day of the tenth week of the semester.
 Students may withdraw from a 7-week course through the first four weeks of the course.
 Such a withdrawal will be denoted on the official transcript with a grade of “X,” but the course will not be included in the calculation of the student’s GPA.
 A student contemplating a student-initiated withdrawal must consult with an academic advisor and course instructor.
-The advisor and instructor must sign a Student-Initiated Withdrawal card to verify that students have discussed their plans to withdraw from the course.
-The Student-Initiated Withdrawal card must be submitted to the Registrar’s Office by the deadline published in the on-line Academic Calendar.
+The advisor and instructor must complete the Student-Initiated Withdrawal form to verify that students have discussed their plans to withdraw from the course.
+The Student-Initiated Withdrawal form must be submitted to the Registrar’s Office by the deadline published in the on-line Academic Calendar.
 Students may take a student-initiated withdrawal for at most one course in a single semester and at most four courses during their studies at Allegheny.